-The Schüco Technology Center is a test centre for the building envelope where tests are carried out for customer orders.
-When beginning to develop products, Schüco can also use the Technology Center to fabricate, test and improve new systems, individual components or special solutions, and validate the results on an ongoing basis.
-Component and material tests, as well as a wide variety of environmental simulations, are key to being able to reliably deal with conditions in the different climate zones.
-The Technology Center is accredited as an independent manufacturing laboratory in nine areas by the national accreditation body for the Federal Republic of Germany (DAkkS).
+The Schüco Technology Center is a test centre for the building envelope where tests are carried out for customer European PVC industry to improve the sustainability performance of PVC.
+The VinyIPlus® product label was orders.
+When beginning to develop products, Schüco can also use the Technology Center to fabricate, test and improve developed for PVC construction products in order to verify new systems, individual components or special solutions, the sustainability performance of products in accordance and validate the results on an ongoing basis.
+Component and with its standard.
+All Schüco window, door and sliding material tests, as well as a wide variety of environmental systems made from PVC-U carry the VinylPlus certificate. simulations, are key to being able to reliably deal with conditions in the different climate zones.
+The Technology w Center is accredited as an independent manufacturing WWF laboratory in nine areas by the national accreditation body for the Federal Republic of Germany (DAkkS)